patsteph/personalsite/CLEANUP.md

 2. `/public/direct-url-fix.js` - Script to patch production URLs in bundled code
 3. `/public/personalsite/signals-redirect.js` - Script to redirect signals API calls

-Note: Keep the following files as they provide a permanent solution:
+Note: Keep the following file as it provides a permanent solution:
 - `/pages/api/signals-proxy.ts` - Proxy endpoint for signals API

-- `/pages/admin/signals-fixed.tsx` - Fixed signals admin page
+The original signals admin page (`/pages/admin/signals.tsx`) has been updated to use the proxy endpoint directly, so `signals-fixed.tsx` is no longer required.

 ## Steps to Clean Up